RaudoR/movie_nerd/README.md

 # MovieNerd
 MovieNerd is a movie information site, where you can type in your favorite movies and using a third party API will out put the results.
 Check it out bellow.
+Simply put the user requests data this app will tap into the OMDB movie database, finds the movie the user wants information for and outputs the data to see.

 http://www.movienerd.com.s3-website.us-east-2.amazonaws.com/

-Author/Developer: [Raudo Rivas](https://www.linkedin.com/in/raudo-rivas-4b89a4162/) (Front-end/Back-end/DevOps)

 ## Installation
 If you want to run this app locally, you can follow these steps: